sideseal/fbwb/README.md

 It's just a toy program, so don't expect too much about functionality!

-But I think it has some interesting topics, like scrolling up the screen, displaying bitmap fonts in monochrome etc...
+But I think it has some interesting topics, like displaying bitmap fonts in monochrome screen etc...

 By the way, sorry for dirty code XD